Formation (association football): 5–4–1

 This is a particularly defensive formation, with an isolated forward and a packed defence.
 Again, however, a couple of attacking full-backs can make this formation resemble something like a 3–6–1.
-One of the most famous cases of its use is the Euro 2004-winning Greek national team.
+One of the most famous cases of its use is the Euro 2004-winning Greek national team, who used the formation against teams with two strikers to have an extra centre-back.
+Greece won all of its knockout games in the tournament 1-0, relying on Traianos Dellas to be the spare man in defense.
+The team generally played to neutralize opponents in the first half, before looking to score in the second half after their opponents had been worn down.

 Incomplete formations

-When a player is sent off (i.e. after being shown a red card) or leaves the field due to an injury or other reason with no ability to be replaced with a substitute, teams generally fall back to defensive formations such as 4–4–1, 5–3–1 or even 5-4-0.
+When a player is sent off (i.e. after being shown a red card) or leaves the field due to an injury or other reason with no ability to be replaced with a substitute, teams generally fall back to defensive formations such as 4–4–1, 5–3–1 or even 5–4–0.
 Often only when facing a negative result will a team with ten players play in a risky attacking formation such as 4–3–2, 3–4–2, or even 4–2–3.
 If one or more players are also sent off, teams often adopt all-out attacking or all-out defensive formations, depending on the score.
-If two players are sent off or hurt, the common formations are a 4-4-0 hoping to block attacks until the game is over, or a 4-3-1 where the 3 man midfield & 1 man up front will slide across in defence and creating chances with long through balls hoping for the fast striker to beat the defence with speed.
+If two players are sent off or hurt, the common formations are a 4–4–0 hoping to block attacks until the game is over, or a 4–3–1 where the 3 man midfield and 1 man up front will slide across in defence and creating chances with long through balls hoping for the fast striker to beat the defence with speed.